Dallas Brooks

 General Sir Reginald Alexander Dallas Brooks, (22 August 1896 – 22 March 1966) was a British military commander who went on to become the 19th and longest-serving governor of Victoria, Australia.

 Early life

 Brooks was born on 22 August 1896 at Cambridge, Cambridgeshire, son of Dallas George Brooks and Violet Ruth Brooks, née Shepherd.
-He was an only child.
+He was the only son and had three sisters.

 Brooks was educated at Dover College and joined the Royal Marines in 1914.
 During the First World War he was severely wounded during the Gallipoli landings in 1915.
-He took part in the Zeebrugge Raid in 1918, for which he was awarded a Distinguished Service Order.
+He took part in the Zeebrugge Raid in 1918, for which he was appointed a Companion of the Distinguished Service Order.
 The citation for the award appeared in The Edinburgh Gazette in July 1918 and reads as follows:

 He imbued his men with the highest degree of devotion to duty.
 The manner in which the howitzer, in its exposed position on the quarter deck, was used under his personal direction was very fine.